cosmos/ledger-cosmos-obsolete/README.md

 ### Validator app

-The validator is still under review/development.
-In order to install the app please follow the build instructions in the following section.
+The validator app is still under review/development.

+To install, please follow the build instructions in the following section.

 ---------------------